Business Equipment Leasing: What Are the Top Pros and Cons?

-In the post, we’ll explain the benefits and downsides of equipment leasing so you can make the best decision for business.
+In this blog post, we’ll explain the benefits and downsides of equipment leasing so you can make the best decision for your small business.

 1. Less Upfront Cost for Equipment Purchases

-One of the most attractive benefits of equipment leasing is that the lease allows you to spread out the cost of your purchase.
+One of the most attractive benefits of equipment leasing is that it allows you to spread out the cost of your purchase.

-With a lease, instead of buying your equipment and owning it, you make payments each month to use the equipment.
-The total cost will generally be less than what you would have paid to own the equipment.
-Plus, you make the payments incrementally, usually each month.
+With a lease program, instead of buying your equipment and owning it, monthly payments are due to your leasing company in order to use equipment.
+The total cost will generally be less than what you would’ve paid to own the equipment.
+Plus, you make the lease payments incrementally, usually each month.

 2. Easy to Upgrade to Better Models

-With traditional equipment financing, or purchasing the equipment outright, you run the risk of getting stuck with equipment you don’t need for years.
-An equipment lease gives you flexibility because if the equipment becomes unnecessary for your business, you can get rid of it whenever the lease ends.
+With traditional equipment financing, or purchasing the equipment outright, you run the risk of getting stuck with equipment that you only need in the short term.
+However, with most types of equipment lease financing, you’ll have flexibility to get rid of equipment that becomes unnecessary by the end of your lease term.

 1. You Don’t Own the Equipment

-Owning equipment comes with certain benefits such as tax savings.
+Owning equipment comes with certain benefits, such as tax credits.
 However, if you lease equipment, you may not get those benefits.
-Also, when you lease equipment rather than own it, the value of that asset is not on your books.
+Also, when you lease equipment rather than own it, the value of that asset isn’t on your books.

 2. You’re Paying Interest

-While the value of any given equipment lease depends on the terms and conditions, the most important thing to consider is your business’s financial situation.
-For example, even if you have plenty of cash, if the equipment you buy is going to be obsolete in a year, a lease may make the most sense.
+While the value of any given equipment lease depends on the lessor’s terms and conditions, the most important thing to consider is your business’s financial situation.
+For example, even if you have significant cash flow, if the equipment you buy is going to be obsolete in a year, a lease may make the most sense.

-Still, with a little self-evaluation and another glance through these pros and cons, you’ll discover the right solution for your business.
+With a little self-evaluation and research on the pros and cons outlined in this post, you’ll discover the right solution for your small business.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.